mattm/sql-style-guide/README.md

 ### Window functions

-You can leave it all on its own line or break it up into multiple depending on its length:
+Leave it all on its own line:

 ```sql
 -- Good